Inchmagrannachan

-Inchmagrannachan (/ɪnʧmɑːɡrænəxən/), is a hamlet in the Strathtay area of Highland Perthshire, Scotland, 3km north-west of Dunkeld.
+Inchmagrannachan (/ɪnʧmɑːɡrænəxən/), is a hamlet in the Strathtay area of Highland Perthshire, Scotland, 3 km north-west of Dunkeld.
 The River Tay passes the hamlet to the east.

 The hamlet is surrounded by woodland and hills.
 The forest to the north is called Dalmarnock Wood.
 The short Littleton Burn passes through the hamlet from west to east before shortly flowing into the Tay, splitting the village, with most houses on the north side.

 The nearest train station is Dunkeld & Birnam.